Ypertex/blog/content/articles/iooi/impact-vs-outcome/index.md

 When filling out the [IOOI Canvas](../#canvas-for-your-projects), try to start at the top with Impact.
 Imagine a moment in the future when the desired Impact has already happened.
 Note down your first idea on how to describe that future.

-**Is it something in face of which your team simply has been insignificant no matter what?** Then you went too far beyond the realm of what your team can influence.
-Break it down until you get in your team's sphere of influence.
+**Is it something in the face of which your team has simply been insignificant, no matter what?** Then you went too far beyond the realm of what your team can influence.
+Break it down until you get into your team's sphere of influence.

 Once you found an Impact that can be influenced by your team, ask yourself (again looking back from the hypothetical, ideal future): **Is it something that your team has been perfectly capable of achieving by itself?
 Is it something for which you can be accountable and can take credit?** If yes, then you found a candidate for Outcome.